Are you having problems with your water heater? Is it not heating water as it should?

 The next thing you need to do is check the breaker box one more time.
 Of course, you need to disconnect power to the hot water heater before you start working on it.
 Hopefully, you have already done so.

 When you go to the circuit breaker box, there should be labels on each of the switches telling you what switch goes with which area of your home.
 Make sure you turn off the power to your electric hot water heater before you start working on it.
 This can reduce your chances of suffering an injury.

-Step #3 Take Apart the Hot Water Heater
+Step #3 Replace Water Heater Elements

 Now, you are ready to start working on your hot water heater.
 The first thing you should do is remove the access panel for the upper heating element of your hot water heater.
 You will probably need a basic screwdriver to do so.